 This feeling is beautifully described by an employee of construction company Power Home Remodeling:

-2. Give people the tools and opportunities to own and define their professional future, rather than deciding it themselves.
+2. Give people the tools and opportunities to own and define their professional future, rather than deciding it for them

 At software company Red Hat, this is how people live it: